aznxluvlyguy4u/wiki1/Run config setup.md

 ![Screenshot 2019-04-14 at 14.40.21.png](https://bitbucket.org/repo/qEd965M/images/1635358268-Screenshot%202019-04-14%20at%2014.40.21.png)

-- Select `<ModuleName>Driver` -> _Run_
+- Select `<ModuleName>Driver` -> _Run_, then _stop the run_

 - Edit the _run configuration_

-Click the environment variables and setup all the needed environment variables as instructed [here](https://bitbucket.org/oceanpremium/ocean-premium-api/wiki/edit/Home#markdown-header-environment-variables)
+Click the environment variables and setup all the needed environment variables as instructed [here](https://bitbucket.org/oceanpremium/ocean-premium-api/wiki/Home#markdown-header-environment-variables)

 ![Screenshot 2019-04-14 at 14.40.41.png](https://bitbucket.org/repo/qEd965M/images/814402249-Screenshot%202019-04-14%20at%2014.40.41.png)